IPS-LMU/octra/README.md

 ## Remarks
 At the moment, OCTRA's online mode supports only one specific server database.
 That means, if you install OCTRA on your server, you can only use the local mode.
-We are working on supporting other servers.
+We are working on supporting other servers (see project [octra-backend](https://github.com/IPS-LMU/octra-backend).

 ## Production Use